BMW X5 (E70): BMW X5 M (2010–2013)

 Coupled with special suspension specifically optimized for M that features Adaptive Drive and the newly developed M Servotronic power steering, the performance Sport Activity Vehicle promises very competent handling.
 Other high-tech features include launch control for maximum acceleration and a six-speed M Sport automatic transmission optimized for performance.
 Drivers can manually select gears using either paddles or an electronic gear selector lever.
 Electronically controlled, variable power distribution to the front and rear axle prevents the tendency to oversteer or understeer, before DSC Dynamic Stability Control is required to cut in.

-The BMW X5 M features the biggest brakes on a BMW production vehicle, with 15.55" (395x36mm) rotors up front clamped by four-piston calipers, and 15.2" (385x24mm) rotors at the rear with single-piston calipers.
+The BMW X5 M features the biggest brakes on a BMW production vehicle, with 15.55-inch (395 mm × 36 mm) rotors up front clamped by four-piston calipers, and 15.2-inch (385 mm × 24 mm) rotors at the rear with single-piston calipers.
 Although traction control is standard, the M Dynamic Mode (MDM) reduces the effect of the system, allowing some wheelspin and drift-type cornering.

 For the 2013 model lineup, BMW introduced the M Performance Package available for the xDrive35i and xDrive50i.
 The M Performance Package models have nearly identical features to the X5 M (sport suspension, wider fenders, staggered wheels, etc.) excluding the quad-tip exhaust, headlights, and engines.
 The M Performance Package also bumped up the engine output for both models - an additional 15 hp for the xDrive35i and 40 hp for the xDrive50i (torque was also increased by 30 lb-ft for both).

 M Performance Parts were available for the X5 M. These include black kidney grilles, steel pedals, a sport steering wheel and M rims.